 Benefits of addiction treatments

 Addiction is defined as something you do or take despite the harm it causes you.
 Most people think of drug, alcohol or gambling addictions, but an addiction can be formed around a wide range of activities and substances, such as; work, the internet, shopping and sex alongside drugs, alcohol and gambling.

-Since addiction is interlinked with mental health, its important that when seeking treatment that you ensure that the treatment you choose includes a detox as well as therapy to help you heal your mind and body.
+Since addiction is interlinked with mental health, it’s important that when seeking treatment you ensure that the treatment you choose includes detox as well as therapy to help you heal your mind and body.